MarcoGriepp/GraphArt/README.md

 A small personal project to create art from graphs in Matplotlib!
 This project contains a collection of artistic visualizations created using mathematical functions and custom plotting techniques.

+The graphs were originally made as personalized artworks for friends, each tailored to their favourite colours, and how I perceive their character and my relationship to them.

 ## Gallery

 <table>